JEE Main Important Mathematics Formulas

 Research and analysis

-New media journalism has the potential of reaching larger audiences in a shorter period of time and often leads to a greater interaction between journalists and readers/viewers.
+New media journalism has the potential to reach larger audiences in a shorter time and often leads to greater interaction between journalists and readers/viewers.
 It is also often equated with multimedia meaning two or more modes of communication are used simultaneously and cooperatively to tell a story.

 Principled